 - Physical Accessibility: The KMA has two all gender wheelchair accessible restrooms, one which has a diaper changing table.
 Wheelchair and gallery stools are available (first-come, first-served basis).
 Please inquire at the front desk.
 All public spaces are located on the ground floor; if needed, an elevator is available to access the second floor.
 Accessible parking, free of charge, is located in the Museum’s parking lot.
 Service animals are welcome.

 - Web Accessibility: Our goal is to make all of the content that we produce to be usable by all our online visitors.
 The KMA is committed to facilitating accessibility and usability of its website, katonahmuseum.org, for all people with disabilities.
 We are working to implement digital accessibility standards in accordance with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.1 Level AA and the revised 508 Standards developed by the United States Access Board.
 Our efforts to create an optimally accessible digital experience are ongoing.
 If you have specific questions or concerns about the accessibility of a particular web page on https://www.metmuseum.org, please contact us at firstname.lastname@example.org.
 To report a website accessibility issue, please specify the web page in your e-mail, and we will make all reasonable efforts to make that page accessible for you.

 The KMA offers Special Needs Accommodations for families:

 - KMA Social Story: The Katonah Museum of Art’s Social Story helps prepare children and their families for their visit to the Museum – great for family visitors with children on the autism spectrum, first-time visitors, and anyone who likes to prepare for being in a new environment.
-You can download it at the bottom of the current Learning Center exhibition page, or ask for one at the front desk.
+You can download it HERE or ask for one at the front desk upon arrival.